thutt/diff-review/README.md

 Elapsed:  0:00:00.111161
 ```

-The line beginning with `view-review` iss a commands that can be
+The line beginning with `view-review` is a command that can be
 executed to view the diffs (or, the alias `vr` can also be used).

 ```